-- 2 tablespoons good quality pork lard, sesame oil, or vegetable oil
+- 2 tablespoons pork leaf lard (sesame oil, or vegetable oil)

 - 2 tablespoons chili powder

 Heat the 2 tablespoons of lard or oil in a large wok or skillet over medium heat.
 Add the strips of chicken and stir-fry for 10 minutes.